One of Vancouver’s premier annual events is the Honda Celebration of Light fireworks competition in English Bay in the middle of the summer each year.

 Second Beach Family Zone

-Each day of the fireworks festival there are family-friendly things to do at Second Beach starting at 2 o’clock each afternoon and running until 9 pm.
+Each day of the fireworks festival there are usually family-friendly things to do at Second Beach starting at 2 o’clock each afternoon and running until around 9 pm.
 Activities include face painting, games, jumping in the bouncy castle and listening to live music.

 At the Second Beach venue there are adult-friendly things too.
 The live music is good for all ages – they aren’t just little kid tunes – it’s real music with some great local bands!